"Roosevelt Veterinary Spays the Laparoscopic Way”

-In a traditional spay operation a 2- to 5-inch incision is made in your pet's abdomen.
+In a traditional spay operation, a 2- to 5-inch incision is made in your pet's abdomen.
 The veterinarian then removes the ovarian ligaments from the abdominal wall, in some cases blindly.
-This harsh removal of this ligament can cause internal bruising and postoperative pain, especially in larger dogs.
-In many cases, your pet may be required to stay at the hospital overnight to ensure there are no complications.
-Incisions can take up to two weeks to heal and during that time pets can tear long incisions open.
-The incision can also become infected, requiring additional trips to the veterinary hospital or emergency vet, more medications and more cost.
+This removal of this ligament can be unpleasant and cause internal bruising and postoperative pain, especially in larger dogs.
+Incisions can take up to two weeks to heal and during that time pets can, if not monitored closely, tear the incision open, lick at the incision creating an infection or pull the stitches out.
+An infected incision will require more medication.

 Pictured above is Dr. Glassman performing a laparoscopic spay.